 We few into Tivat, a tourist destination on the west coast of Montenegro, with Easyjet from Manchester.
 We were then transported to Zabljak via a private minibus, which Carol had arranged.
 Our accommodation was the Hiker Den, where we stayed in a 6 person self catering bunk room close to the town centre and shops/restaurants/bars.
 Perfect!

 Zabljak lies of the eastern edge of the Durmitor National Park.
 The highest mountain, wholly within Montenegro, Bobotov Kuk, 2522m, is within the park.
-We advised by Alex, Hikers Den proprietor, to start with an easy day walking around a lake, Crno Jezerro, close to Zabljak.
+We were advised by Alex, Hikers Den proprietor, to start with an easy day walking around a lake, Crno Jezerro, close to Zabljak.
 This we did but the weather improved so we extended the walk a little…..We ventured into the heart of the mountains to a pass on Meded at 2170m, with a very steep ascent and descent.

 Some lingering snow added to the entertainment on the descent.
 We covered 10.6 miles and gained 3365ft of ascent – not bad for an easy first day.